Creighton Bluejays men's soccer: Third Team

 There have been two former Bluejays who have earned at least one cap for the U.S. National Team, Brian Mullan and Richard Mulrooney.

-Current Creighton assistant coach Johnny Torres is the only Creighton player to win the Hermann Trophy, doing so in 1997.
+Current Creighton head coach Johnny Torres a Creighton player that won the 1997 Hermann Trophy.
+Duncan McGuire followed his coach, Johnny Torres, in winning the Herman Trophy in 2022.
 The Hermann Trophy is awarded annually by the Missouri Athletic Club to the nation's best men's college soccer player.